Skip to main content

 Site Hydrogeology

-Revised On: Feb.
-21st, 2024 - 04:57 pm
+Revised On: Dec.
+17th, 2024 - 04:57 pm

-The Yuma, Arizona area is underlain by thick sequences of non-marine and marine sedimentary rocks.
+The Yuma, Arizona, area is underlain by thick sequences of non-marine and marine sedimentary rocks.
 However, only the upper several hundred feet of these sediments are hydrologically important.
 This is because the upper layers are extremely transmissive and yield sufficient quantities of water to wells.

 From lowest to uppermost, the upper layers are described as the wedge zone, the coarse gravel zone, and the upper fine-grained zone.
 The wedge zone overlies the marine sedimentary Bouse formation and consists of interbedded sands, gravels and cobbles.
 The wedge zone is approximately 2,500 feet thick in the area and pinches out against the basin bounding ranges.